Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Open a scene (portal item)/README.md

 ## How to use the sample

-When the sample is launched, it will automatically display the scene from ArcGIS Online.
+When the sample is opened, it will automatically display the scene from ArcGIS Online.
 Pan and zoom to explore the scene.

 ## How it works